-Weekend Project: How to Make Xôi Gấc For Vietnamese New Year
+How to Make Red Sticky Rice for Vietnamese New Year

-The red hue of this sticky rice dish is said to bring good fortune.
+The red hue of xôi gấc is said to bring good fortune.

 Lauren Tran grew up in Seattle, where there was always an abundance of Vietnamese desserts to choose from: green honeycomb cake infused with the scent of pandan, sticky and steamed bánh da lợn made with rice flour, and spherical fried sesame balls.
-That wasn’t the case when she arrived in New York City three years ago.
+That wasn’t the case when she arrived in New York City.